Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 How to weave patterns into fabric on an industrial scale?

-In 1801, French inventor Joseph Marie Jacquard invented a loom that used a punched card , which guide hooks, lift the warp threads and reveal the programmed pattern on the punched card.
+In 1801, French inventor Joseph Marie Jacquard invented a loom that used a punch card. , which guide hooks, lift the warp threads and display the programmed pattern on the punch card.

-The original punched card invented by Monsieur Jacquard.
+The original punch card invented by Mr. Jacquard.
 Source: CNRS.

 In a way, it is the ancestor of computing with its 0s and 1s...